h2oai/sparkling-water/examples/README.rst

     flightsToORD.count

-8. Join the flight and weather data frames:
+8. Join the flights data frame with the weather data frame:

 .. code:: scala